Levodopa-induced dyskinesia: Mechanism

 Levodopa-induced dyskinesia has long been thought to arise through pathological alterations in pre-synaptic and post-synaptic signal transduction in the nigrostriatal pathway (dorsal striatum).
+However, a more straightforward explanation is that in progressed Parkinson's disease—with continued degeneration of dopaminergic neurons—the bulk of levodopa-derived dopamine release in the striatum is performed by serotonergic neurons that have no negative feedback mechanisms (they lack D2R receptors and dopamine transporter molecules); therefore, striatal dopamine peaks more extremely follow the bolus levodopa administration pattern (Figure 1).

 It is thought that the stage of illness, dosage of L-DOPA, frequency of L-DOPA treatment and the youth of the patient at the onset of symptoms contribute to the severity of the involuntary movements associated with LID.

 In experiments employing real-time electrophysiological recordings in awake and active animals, LIDs have been shown to be strongly associated with cortical gamma-oscillations with accompanying Δc-fos overexpression, proposedly due to a dysregulation of dopamine signaling in the cortico-basal ganglia circuitry.
 This was concluded partially from reduced tyrosine hydroxylase (TH) staining in the cortex – and the fact that a dopamine D_{1} receptor antagonist, delivered exclusively to the cortex, relieved the dyskinesia at its peak-time.

 ΔFosB overexpression in the dorsal striatum (nigrostriatal dopamine pathway) via viral vectors generates levodopa-induced dyskinesia in animal models of Parkinson's disease.
 Dorsal striatal ΔFosB is overexpressed in rodents and primates with dyskinesias; moreover, postmortem studies of individuals with Parkinson's disease that were treated with levodopa have also observed similar dorsal striatal ΔFosB overexpression.